daniestevez/gr-satellites/README.md

     block interleaving, an r=1/2, k=7 convolutional code, CCSDS scrambling and two interleaved (160,128) Reed-Solomon codes.
 You must use SSB mode to receive this satellite.

-## Hierarchichal flowgraphs

-Some of the decoders use hierarchichal flowgraphs.
-These are GNU Radio flowgraphs that can be used as a block in another flowgraph.
-To use these hierarchical flowgraph blocks, you must open each hierarchical flowgraph with `gnuradio-companion` and press the "Generate" button (next to the "Play" button).
-The Python code and XML description of the block will then be generated and saved within your GNU Radio installation.
-Consider this step as part of installing gr-satellites.

-This is the list of hierarchical flowgraphs in gr-satellites:

-  * `ao40_fec_decoder.grc` AO-40 FEC decoder
-  * `ccsds_descrambler.grc` CCSDS additive descrambler (using unpacked PDUs)
-  * `ccsds_viterbi.grc` Viterbi decoder with CCSS/NASA-GSFC convention
-     (POLYB, ~POLYA).
-Output is unpacked bits.
-  * `sync_to_pdu.grc` Find a syncword and extract a PDU of fixed length containing unpacked bits
-  * `sync_to_pdu_packed.grc` Find a syncword and extract a PDU of fixed length containing packed bytes

 ## Installing GNUradio OOT modules